Yacht Destination

 Porquerolles : Secrets of an Island Paradise

-Within a short cruising distance from Toulon or St Tropez, Île de Porquerolles is the largest island off the French Riviera coast and the most accessible of the trio of islands – the other two are Île de Port Cros and Île du Levant – that make up the Îles d’Hyères.
+Within a short cruising distance from Toulon or St Tropez, Île de Porquerolles is a highlight of any French Riviera yacht charter and the largest island off the Riviera coastline.
+It is the most accessible of the three islands that form the Îles d’Hyères, alongside Île de Port-Cros and Île du Levant, making it an effortless and rewarding stop by yacht.

-Porquerolles island was settled by monks in the 5th century, who seemed to have a penchant for island fortifications as they also colonised the Lérins Islands near Cannes.
-In the 12th century, the Saracens took the island before Francis I overtook them and built Fort Sainte Agathe to protect Porquerolles from further piracy attacks.
+Porquerolles has a rich and layered history.
+The island was first settled by monks in the 5th century, whose affinity for fortified island life is echoed in their later settlement of the Lérins Islands near Cannes.
+In the 12th century, the island fell under Saracen control before being reclaimed by Francis I, who constructed Fort Sainte-Agathe to defend Porquerolles from further piracy and naval threats.

 Why visit Porquerolles Island

-Popular Porquerolles island activities include hiring cycles, diving and hiking – we recommend stocking up on artisan bread at La Boulangerie de l’Île at the main village square Place des Armes then heading off on the 90-minute round trip walk to the Phare du Cap d’Arme lighthouse south of Porquerolles village, or for a shorter hike head to the Fort Sainte Agathe and the Moulin de Bonheur (Windmill of Happiness).
+Ashore, popular island activities include cycling, diving, and hiking.
+Bespoke Yacht Charter recommend stopping at La Boulangerie de l’Île in the main village square, Place des Armes, to collect artisan bread before setting out on a scenic 90-minute round-trip walk to the Phare du Cap d’Arme lighthouse south of the village.
+For a shorter route, the paths to Fort Sainte-Agathe and the Moulin de Bonheur (Windmill of Happiness) offer rewarding viewpoints.

 Village Houses in Porquerolles